The Suffolk wedding photographer for people who hate posing.

 Will we have to pose?

 Absolutely not.
 I cover your whole wedding day completely unposed, including portraits of you both.
 Yes really.
-None of the portraits you see on this website are posed, even the ones that look like they are.
+None of the photos you see on this website are posed, even the ones that look like they are.
 I won't make you do anything weird and I won't make you whisper your favourite vegetable into your partners ear (not joking, that's genuinely a popular photography trick).
-I won't even "put you at ease" because with my approach, you'll hardly even notice me.
+I won't even try to "put you at ease" because with my approach, I won't need to.
 The one exception to the rule is if you'd like to do formal group shots.
 There's absolutely no way to that incognito, groups need organising - but that's your trigger to pull.

 Where are you based and do you travel?

 I'm based in Framlingham, Suffolk which is rather conveniently situated roughly between Ipswich & Norwich.
 This makes the whole of Norfolk & Suffolk my metaphorical oyster.
-I do go a bit further from time to time, but I have two young children and a very pretty wife so I tend to stay fairly close to hand.
+I will very happily go adventuring pretty much anywhere however - my record is Santorini.

 When & how will we get our photos?